Timeline: Every big move in the Mueller investigation

 March 8: President Trump's former campaign chairman Paul Manafort was sentenced in a Virginia court to 4 years in prison for financial crimes including bank fraud, tax fraud and hiding a foreign bank account.
 Prosecutors for the Mueller investigation had earlier put sentencing guidelines for Manafort at 19 to 24 years.
 He still faces sentencing next week in a separate case in Washington, D.C.

-March 22: Attorney General Bill Barr received Mueller's report on Friday, marking the end of the special counsel investigation into Russian interference in the 2016 presidential election and possible obstruction of justice by President Trump.
+March 22: Attorney General Bill Barr received Mueller's report, marking the end of the special counsel investigation into Russian interference in the 2016 presidential election and possible obstruction of justice by President Trump.